 Mariano Fortuny died in 1949.
 Left alone and unable to lead the factory at the Giudecca Island, where cotton textiles were printed with a machinery designed by Mariano, Henriette sold it, together with the brand rights pertaining cottons and wallpapers.
 Nevertheless, she kept for herself all the rights for the processing of velvets and silks made inside her Atelier at Palazzo Orfei, where she continued the production for some years together with her workers.

 It was the journey of a lifetime, from Granada to Venice.
-The artists’ creative legacy seemed lost, but a curious young Venetian who frequently visited Palazzo Fortuny, which was turned into a museum, brought to light the secrets of its wonders: fabrics, lamps, diffusers, dresses, velvets…
+The artists’ creative legacy seemed lost, but a curious young Venetian who frequently visited Palazzo Fortuny, which was turned into a museum, brought to light the secrets of its wonders: lamps, diffusers, dresses, silk and velvet clothing…

 Those magical objects that had fascinated him so much had to be admired by everyone, they couldn’t disappear along with their creators.
 In the presence of such a treasure, the enthusiasm for discovery grew.
-For months, that young man, together with some collaborators, leafed through the “magician”’s notes, analyzed the fabrics, carefully observed the clothing folds, in search of his innermost secrets, in order to rebuild a workshop that preserve his technologies and methods.
-It was 1984 when the pleating procedure and the hand printing system on silks and velvets was finally perfected, allowing the creation of accessories and clothes.
-This is how Lino Lando refounded the Atelier of Palazzo Orfei in Venice, continuing the handcrafted production of silks, velvets, lamps, clothing accessories and perfumes.
+For months, that young man, together with some collaborators, leafed through the “magician’s” notes, carefully observed the clothing folds, in search of his innermost secrets, in order to rebuild a workshop that preserve his technologies and methods.
+It was 1984 when the pleating procedure was finally perfected, allowing the creation of accessories and clothes.
+This is how Lino Lando refounded the Atelier of Palazzo Orfei in Venice, continuing the handcrafted production of lamps, clothing accessories and perfumes.

 The Studio 1907 collection, composed of the famous diffusers designed by Mariano Fortuny, is among the products proposed.
 These design objects, chosen by architects and interior decorators from all around the world, are the first examples of lamps with a diffused light, still unsurpassed for technology and elegance, suitable for classic, modern and avant-garde interiors.

-Last but not least, the company produces items of furniture such as cushions and tapestries under the Venetia Studium brand.
+Last but not least, the company produces items of furniture such as cushions and tapestries under the Delphos brand.